From 22 November 2023 an exemption will apply to the following Continuing Professional Development (CPD) requirements for Comparability Assessments:

 - Curricula assessed as having gaps which cannot be rectified within 24 months’ FTE work in Australian general practice are deemed not comparable.

 - Additional formalised training

-- Applicants who have qualified under a partially comparable curriculum have the opportunity to show that they have addressed the gaps in that curriculum with subsequent study, CPD, clinical exposure or other relevant experience.
+- Applicants who have qualified under a partially comparable curriculum can show that they have addressed the gaps in that curriculum with subsequent study, CPD, clinical exposure or other relevant experience.

-- If the sum of the partially comparable applicant’s experience since obtaining their specialist general practice qualification sufficiently covers the identified gaps, the applicant may be deemed substantially comparable.
+- If the sum of the partially comparable applicant’s experience since obtaining their specialist general practice qualification sufficiently covers the identified gaps, the RACGP may deem the applicant substantially comparable.

 - Applicants must provide current, full and verifiable information in their application with sufficient detail to assess comparability.